2019–2020 Hong Kong protests: Society

 A study conducted by the University of Hong Kong found that the protests were having negative impacts on the mental health of Hong Kong residents with one third of adults, around 2 million adults of a total population of 7.4 million, reporting symptoms of post-traumatic stress disorder (PTSD) during the protests, up from 5 per cent in March 2015.
 This was a six times increase from four years earlier with levels of depression and PTSD comparable to a war zone.
 A survey, on social media, of more than 1,000 people by the Chinese University of Hong Kong found that 38 per cent were troubled by depression-related problems.
 Symptoms of PTSD were found not only to afflict protesters, but also those watching events unfold on the news, living in affected areas, or working in jobs that are related to the movement (nurses, doctors, reporters, police, and street cleaners).
 Suspected PTSD in 2019 was found to have a prevalence of 12.8 per cent in the population.
 Heavy social media use of 2 or more hours per day was associated with likelihood of both depression or PTSD.
-A Guardian article dated 22 October 2019 reported that "protesters have tracked at least nine cases of suicides that appear to be linked directly to the demonstrations" since June.
-In five of these cases, the victims left a suicide note referring to the protests, and three were attributed to events following the extradition bill.
 With the passage of the national security law and the establishment of a national security hotline, societal mistrust and stress was expected to increase as of 2020.

+Death toll

+During the protests, two confirmed deaths were directly linked to protest actions: